hackclub/hackclub/password-generator/README.md

 Navigate to `script.js` file.

 ### 1- Adding a password to the website.
+#### Disclaimer: This isn't the greatest method of securing a web app as password is visible in source code.
+You can try **code obfuscation** to make it more secure.

 Create a variable “password” with help of `var` and set it to empty.
 ```javascript